 Parameters Meaning Index Displays the index number to which the table entry relates.
 Possible values: ▶ 125 The device automatically assigns this number.
 File name Displays the file name of the log file on the external memory.
-Possible values: ➤ messages ➤ messages.X File size [byte] Displays the size of the log file on the external memory in bytes.
+Possible values: ▶ messages ▶ messages.X File size [byte] Displays the size of the log file on the external memory in bytes.

-Button Meaning Displays a sub menu with the following items.
-Delete persistent log file Removes the log files from the external memory.
+Button Meaning Delete persistent log file Removes the log files from the external memory.